 They are packed with protein and fiber and are terrific partnered with my low-fat Chipotle Ranch Sauce!

-Did you know you can adjust the serving sizes of any of my recipes?
-Simply go to the ‘Servings’ listed in the recipe card right above the ingredients list.
+To adjust the serving sizes of any of my recipes, simply go to the ‘Servings’ listed in the recipe card right above the ingredients list.
 Hover over the number of servings, and a sliding bar will appear.
-Slide to the number of servings you would like, and the ingredients will automatically adjust the amounts.
+Slide to the number of servings you would like, and the ingredients will automatically adjust the amounts

 Other Great Sandwich and Burger Recipes: